EDCD/EDMarketConnector/PLUGINS.md

 ## Packaging extra modules
 EDMarketConnector's Windows installs only package a minimal set of modules.

-All of the 'stdlib' of Python is provided, plus any modules the core application code uses and a small number of additional modules for the use of plugins.
+Any modules the core application code uses will naturally be packaged, and we explicitly include a small number of additional modules for the use of plugins.

+Whilst we would like to make all of the `stdlib` of Python available it is not automatically packaged into our releases by py2exe.
+We hope to address this in the 5.3 release series.
+In the meantime, if there's anything missing that you'd like to use, please ask.
+Yes, this very much means you need to test your plugins against a Windows installation of the application to be sure it will work.

 See
 [Plugins:Available imports](https://github.com/EDCD/EDMarketConnector/blob/main/PLUGINS.md#available-imports)
 for a list.